 How to apply for Section 8 online?Housing authorities will post notices when their Section 8 waiting list open so applicants can apply for Section 8 online or at the housing authority.
 One can usually apply for Section 8 online via that PHA's websited.
 When applicants have been asked to complete applications at the housing authority, the response has been overwhelming.

-Section8programs.com and the Section 8 Consolidation Progam are not government agencies but do strive to make finding government rental assistance programs easy and available to everyone in their Online Packet.
+The Section 8 and Subsidized Housing Online Packet is not a government agency but does strive to make finding government rental assistance programs easy and available to everyone in their Online Packet.

 The notion of housing affordability became widespread in the 1980s in Europe and North America.
 A growing body of literature found it problematic.
 Notably, the shift in UK housing policy away from housing for the more market-oriented analyses of affordability was challenged by Whitehead (1991).
 This article discusses the principles that lie behind the concepts of need and affordability and the ways they have been defined.